tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/对象操作/上传与复制对象_intl_en.md

 >?
 >- For the complete sample, go to [GitHub](https://github.com/tencentyun/cos-snippets/tree/master/iOS/Swift/Examples/cases/TransferUploadObject.swift).
 >- You can generate a download URL for the uploaded file using the same key.
-For detailed directions, see [Generating a Pre-Signed Link](https://intl.cloud.tencent.com/document/product/436/37680).
+For detailed directions, please see [Generating a Pre-Signed Link](https://intl.cloud.tencent.com/document/product/436/37680).
 Please note that for private-read files, the download URL is only valid for a limited period of time.

-#### Sample 2.
-Uploading binary data
+#### Sample code 2: Uploading binary data
 **Objective-C**

 [//]: # (.cssg-snippet-transfer-upload-bytes)